-manage our commercial operations effectively;

-- identify, recruit, retain, incentivize and integrate additional employees; - manage our internal development and operational efforts effectively while carrying out our contractual obligations to third parties; and - · continue to improve our operational, financial and management controls, reports systems and procedures.
+- · manage our commercial operations effectively; - identify, recruit, retain, incentivize and integrate additional employees; - manage our internal development and operational efforts effectively while carrying out our contractual obligations to third parties, including Patient Square Capital; and - continue to improve our operational, financial and management controls, reports systems and procedures.

 Maintaining good relationships with our employees is crucial to our operations.
 As a result, any deterioration of the relationships with our employees could have a material adverse effect on our business, financial condition and results of operations.
 Our ability to attract and retain qualified personnel, and foster positive employee morale, has been and may continue to be negatively impacted by the DOJ investigation and related negative publicity as well as the suspension of certain of our equity compensation practices.
-In addition, we completed an employee workforce reduction in the fourth quarter of 2021, which may impact the attraction and retention of employees, as well as employee morale and productivity.
+In addition, we completed employee workforce reductions in the fourth quarter of 2021 and second quarter of 2022, which actions may impact the attraction and retention of employees, as well as employee morale and productivity.
 Further, many of our key employees receive a total compensation package that includes equity awards.
 In addition to the aforementioned suspension of certain equity compensation practices, volatility in the stock market, our share price and other factors could diminish the Company's use or the value of the Company's equity awards, putting the Company at a competitive disadvantage.